For parents of chess players

 When you add a member you can attach a parent email and contact name.
 Done — the parent is wired in.
 Linking after the fact is the same: one screen, one form.

-Adding members →
+Adding members →Try it

 Run your chess club so parents are in the loop without extra work.